-- For converting fractions of a pound to decimals, see "Weight conversion chart" on page 29. - If you enter an incorrect weight, touch AUTO DEFROST again and enter the correct weight.
+- For converting fractions of a pound to decimals, see "Weight conversion chart" on page 31. - If you enter an incorrect weight, touch AUTO DEFROST again and enter the correct weight.

-6. After half the cook time is over, Display will prompt you to turn over food.

-Open door, turn over food, and shield any warm portions.
+5. Start oven.
+TOUCH START ENTER After half the cook time is over, Display will prompt you to turn over food.
+YOU SEE Open door, turn over food, and shield any warm portions.
 NOTE: If you do not open the door within two minutes, the Display will resume the countdown.
 7. Restart oven.

-At end of defrosting time:
+TOUCH START ENTER YOU SEE At end of defrosting time: YOU SEE

-(time remaining)

-Auto defrost chart
+Auto defrost chart Meat setting

-Meat setting

-FOOD AT PAUSE SPECIAL INSTRUCTIONS Beef Meat of irregular shape and large, fatty cuts of meat should have the narrow or fatty areas shielded with foil at the beginning of a defrost cycle.
+FOOD AT PAUSE SPECIAL INSTRUCTIONS Beef Meat of irregular shape and large, fatty cuts of meat should have the narrow or fatty areas shielded with foil at the begin- ning of a defrost cycle.
 Ground Beef, Bulk Remove thawed portions with fork.
 Turn over.
-Return remainder to oven.
+Return remain- der to oven.
 Do not defrost less than 1/4 lb.
 Freeze in doughnut shape.
 Ground Beef, Patties Separate and rearrange.
 Do not defrost less than two 4 oz patties.
 Depress center when freezing.
 Round Steak Turn over.
 Cover warm areas with aluminum foil.
 Place on a microwavable roasting rack.
 Tenderloin Steak Turn over.
 Cover warm areas with aluminum foil.
 Place on a microwavable roasting rack.
 Stew Beef Remove thawed portions with fork.
 Separate remainder.
 Return remainder to oven.
 Place in a microwavable baking dish.
 Pot Roast, Chuck Roast Turn over.
 Cover warm areas with aluminum foil.
 Place on a microwavable roasting rack.
 Rib Roast Turn over.
 Cover warm areas with aluminum foil.
 Place on a microwavable roasting rack.
 Rolled Rump Roast Turn over.
 Cover warm areas with aluminum foil.
 Place on a microwavable roasting rack.
-Lamb Cubes for Stew Remove thawed portions with fork.
+Lamb Cubes for Stew Chops Remove thawed portions with fork.
 Return remainder to oven.
 Place in a microwavable baking dish.
-Chops (1 inch thick) Separate and rearrange.
+(1 inch thick) Separate and rearrange.
 Place on a microwavable roasting rack.
-Pork , Chops (1⁄2 inch thick) Separate and rearrange.
+Pork Chops (1⁄2 inch thick) Separate and rearrange.
 Place on a microwavable roasting rack.
 Hot Dogs Separate and rearrange.
 Place on a microwavable roasting rack.
 Spareribs, Country-Style Ribs Turn over.
 Cover warm areas with aluminum foil.
 Place on a microwavable roasting rack.
 Sausage, Links Separate and rearrange.
 Place on a microwavable roasting rack.
 Sausage, Bulk Remove thawed portions with fork.
 Turn over.
-Return remainder to oven.
+Return remain- der to oven.
 Place in a microwavable baking dish.
 Loin Roast, Boneless Turn over.
 Cover warm areas with aluminum foil.
 Place on a microwavable roasting rack.

-Auto defrost chart (continued)
+Auto defrost chart (continued) Fish setting

-Fish setting